uclixngithubclassroom/classroom/README.md

 - Verify the connection ```kubectl get nodes```
 - Then we will need Kompose to translate the docker-compose file into Kubernetes resources.
 The main process follows this link [https://www.digitalocean.com/community/tutorials/how-to-migrate-a-docker-compose-workflow-to-kubernetes].
 There are several ways to install Kompose: [https://github.com/kubernetes/kompose/blob/master/docs/installation.md#macos].
 - Step 1: Traslate docker-compose file into aks configuration file. ```kompose -f docker-compose-aks.yml convert```(We have created a new docker-compose-aks.yml file to implement the AKS deployment.
 You can find it in the root path of Github Classroom repo).
-- Step 2: Add the following code below the ports and resources fields and above the restartPolicy in the rubyrails-deployment.yaml file:
+- Step 2: Add the code below the ports and resources fields and above the restartPolicy in the rubyrails-deployment.yaml file:
 ```
 apiVersion: extensions/v1beta1
 kind: Deployment